Easy As Cookies

 How do I know how long to cook my steak?

-We follow the cooking times on a sheet that came with the Weber gas grill we bought 10 years ago.
-I prefer medium-well steaks, with a small amount of pink in them.
+We follow cooking times on a sheet that came with the Weber gas grill we bought 10+ years ago.
+I prefer medium-well steaks (a small amount of pink).
 For 6-ounce sirloin steaks, we grill for 5 minutes over direct high heat, flip, then grill for another 5-7.
 I aim for a temperature of 150-155F when we remove the steak from the grill; carryover heat will continue to cook it for a few more minutes.

-For flat-iron steak, grill it to medium doneness, then slice very thinly against the grain before topping your steak.
+For lean steaks like flat-iron steak, grill it to medium doneness, then slice very thinly against the grain before topping your steak.
 You don't want it beyond medium, or it will be tough; you don't want it sliced thickly for the same reason.

 Can I still make this steak salad if I don't have a grill?

-I recommend pan-searing unless you have a very good oven broiler.
-Cast iron will help you get the best sear.
+Yes!
+Your options are to sear the steak on the stovetop or broil it in the oven.
+I recommend pan-searing in cast iron to get the best sear; oven broilers rarely brown meat as well as a hot pan.
+Put your kitchen ventilation to high; there will be smoke with either method.
 Consult a cookbook such as Mark Bittman's How To Cook Everything for pan-searing instructions for your cut of meat, or search online.

 • slices of grilled winter squash, on a plate outside